How to accept having a broken hip, just like Jacob?

 - I might think I’m completely lost because I can’t recognize the person I am today.
 I am however finding myself again in the things I love: my favourite movies, albums, childhood stories, books, places to hide, to eat, to draw (inspiration from)… I find myself dancing in the streets like I used, laugh super loudly at a very bad joke, or imitate my favourite actors, although I suck at impersonations.
 I am starting to feel new, even brand new, as I am also trying out new activities.
 In the end, I am going back to my old self, to my innocence, and step by step, erasing the knowledge from my mind and heart, basically renewing my mind: “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will” – Romans 12:2.

 - This is the last step, but the most important one.
-I kind of had to go through all these steps to realize how still overwhelmed, exhausted, worried, fearful, and empty I feel.
+I kind of had to go through all of these steps to realize how still overwhelmed, exhausted, worried, fearful, and empty I feel.
 That’s because, even if I’m starting a new life, I still unconsciously put God on the side.
 Maria, pick up your Bible, let God speak to you as you are reading His words of love, kindness, patience, peace, serenity, and strength.
 Also, pray.
 Fast because it’ll make you see that you don’t need much in life to be/feel ok.
 You are ok, and have always been.
 And you will always be ok.
 Confess as you need.
 Repeat.

 I guess I’m like Jacob who “stole” his father’s blessing from his older brother Esau: God had to go as far as breaking me a hip, for me to wake up and remember I am not perfect; thus, for me to stop being proud.
 I wrestled with God, negotiated with Him, thinking I could win a useless battle, but He broke me to save me (as I was stubborn as hell).

-Now every time I move one in life, “walking” hurts because of my broken hip.
+Now every time I move on in life, “walking” hurts because of my broken hip.
 I constantly remember I failed myself, the people who love me unconditionally, and God, and how I was always a failure, but failed to know it.

 Click here for Self-Love/Esteem Key Verses.